Landau theory for finite-time dynamical phase transitions: Extended Hamiltonian method for observables

+To summarise, while the standard Hamiltonian method, outlined in \Secref{ham}, only yields the statistics of the state (magnetisation $m$ for the Curie-Weiss model), the extended Hamiltonian method developed here represents a significant generalisation.
+It computes the finite-time large-deviations of arbitrary $\Delta\msc{A}$ in the thermodynamic limit, whenever $\Delta\msc{A}$ can be written as a difference of state functions.
+For the post-quench dynamics we analyse here, the thermodynamic observables $\msc{Q}$ and $\Sigma$ fall into this category.
+Furthermore, the method automatically provides the dynamical Landau potential $W_k(m,t)$ given in~\eqnref{wk2}, a powerful tool of the identification and classification of finite-time dynamical phase transitions.

 We note that since our method uses generating functions and the Legendre transform, $I(\Delta\msc{A},t)$ obtained from \eqnref{ratefda} is always convex.
-In cases where the underlying rate function has a non-convex part, such as e.g., $V(m,t)$ in \Figref{pp_magnetisation}(b), \eqnref{ratefda} returns only its convex hull, and the information stored in the non-convex part is lost.
+In cases where the underlying rate function has a non-convex part, such as, e.g., $V(m,t)$ in \Figref{pp_magnetisation}(b), \eqnref{ratefda} returns its convex hull, and the information stored in the non-convex part is lost.
 Non-convex parts in rate functions are signalled by non-differentiable points~\cite{Tou09} in the scaled-cumulant generating function $\Lambda(k,t)$ in \eqnref{scgf}.

-For the thermodynamic observables of the Curie-Weiss model, $\Lambda(k,t)$ turns out to be differentiable in its domain, and \eqnref{ratefda} returns the exact rate function.
-As a simple but non-trivial example of $\Delta\msc{A}$ where non-convexity does play a role, one may consider the magnetisation itself, $\Delta\msc{A} = m$, so that $\msc{A}(m,t) = m$ and $\msc{A}(m',0) = 0$.
+As a simple but non-trivial example of $\Delta\msc{A}$ where this non-convexity matters, one may consider the magnetisation itself, $\Delta\msc{A} = m$, so that $\msc{A}(m,t) = m$ and $\msc{A}(m',0) = 0$.
 In this case, the scaled cumulant generating function $\Lambda(k,t)$ has a sharp kink at $k=0$, because the magnetisation rate function $V(m,t)$ is non-convex between its minima for all finite times, see \Figref{pp_magnetisation}(b).
-The rate function $I(m,t)$ obtained from \eqnref{ratefda} then gives the convex hull of $V(m,t)$, which, in particular, misses the kink of $V(m,t)$ at the origin.
+The rate function $I(m,t)$ obtained from \eqnref{ratefda} then gives the convex hull of $V(m,t)$, which is flat around the origin and, in particular, misses the kink of $V(m,t)$ at $m=0$.